-With respect to the Board of Directors Report, we considered whether the Board of Directors Report includes the disclosures required by article 150 of L. 4548/2018 to which article 98 of L. 4072/2012 redirects.
+With respect to the Board of Directors Report, we considered whether the Board of Directors Report includes the disclosures required by article 150 of L. 4548/2018.

 Based on the work undertaken in the course of our audit, in our opinion: